What to do to get registered

 We have a doc with a list of Best Practices for a successful messaging campaign.
 Note that this doc has a lot of detailed information, so the sections that might be relevant for your customers are Section 6 and Section 8.
-There is some useful notes in here about how to not run afoul of the mobile carriers rules around content, which is where much of the focus is.
+There are some useful notes in here about how to not run afoul of the mobile carrier's rules around content, which is where much of the focus is.

 Always check No on Number Pooling.
 Number pooling is a lengthy process for requests for over 49 numbers for a campaign, and usually incurs a $5,000 fee for the review process.